Tilko/MiniCalculator/README.md

 # Mini Calculator

+Mini-project to practise Front-end dev and TDD.

-Acceptance test are OK, it's in:
+Acceptance tests are OK, it's in:

 cypress/integration/miniCalculator.spec.js